vulsdoc/vuls/docs/main-features.md

         - Changelog
 - Fast scan and Deep scan
     - Fast Scan
-        - Scan without root privilege
+        - Scan without root privilege, no dependencies
+        - Almost no load on the scan target server
-        - Scan with No internet access.
+        - Offline mode scan with no internet access.
 (RedHat, CentOS, OracleLinux, Ubuntu, Debian)
+    - Fast Root Scan
+        - Scan with root privilege
         - Almost no load on the scan target server
+        - Detect processes affected by update using yum-ps (RedHat, CentOS, Oracle Linux and Amazon Linux)
+        - Detect processes which updated before but not restarting yet using checkrestart of debian-goodies (Debian and Ubuntu)
+        - Offline mode scan with no internet access.
+(RedHat, CentOS, OracleLinux, Ubuntu, Debian)
     - Deep Scan
         - Scan with root privilege
-        - Detect processes affected by update using yum-ps (RedHat, CentOS, Oracle Linux and Amazon Linux)
-        - Detect processes which updated before but not restarting yet using checkrestart of debian-goodies (Debian and Ubuntu)
         - Parses the Changelog
             Changelog has a history of version changes.
 When a security issue is fixed, the relevant CVE ID is listed.
             By parsing the changelog and analysing the updates between the installed version of software on the server and the newest version of that software